ebi-gene-expression-group/ingest-tracker/README.md

 #### Known issues

 - Lots of file fail to open die to decode errors.
-These can mostly be ignored because they occur in files that are not in atlas.
+These can mostly be ignored because they occur in files that are not in atlas.. e.g. `Failed to open /Users/hewgreen/google_drive_EBI/ebi-gene-expression-group/ingest-tracker/nfs/production3/ma/home/arrayexpress/ae2_production/data/EXPERIMENT/MTAB/E-MTAB-1221/E-MTAB-1221.idf.txt due to UnicodeDecodeError`
 - DB connections were neccesary to get atlas eligibility results as these results are not written to a log anywhere.